VittorioParagallo/pocketbase-calculated-fields-plugin/readme.md

 Rules:
 - superuser always allowed
-- otherwise: `app.CanAccessRecord(owner, updateRule)`
+- otherwise: `app.CanAccessRecord(owner, updateRule)` must succeed
-- prevents hijacking calculated fields across owners
+- additionally, formula evaluation is guarded so that referenced dependencies must be viewable (transitively), otherwise values are masked as `#AUTH!` on read/list

+This makes calculated fields behave like **true computed properties** of the owner collection.

 ---

 ## 🗑 Cascade Delete

 When an owner record is deleted:

-- its calculated_fields are deleted automatically,
+- the plugin deletes all `calculated_fields` referenced by its computed relation fields
+- the deletion triggers dependent updates:
-- dependent formulas become `#REF!`,
+  - references in formulas are rewritten to `#REF!`
-- errors propagate safely.
+  - errors propagate safely

 ---